-Working with developers of nearby residential property, the Authority received approval in 2020 to connect RYN into the Pima County Wastewater system.
+- Working with developers of nearby residential property, the Authority received approval in 2020 to connect RYN into the Pima County Wastewater system.
 Since its creation more than 70 years ago, RYN's sewer facilities have been provided by septic systems.
-The infrastructure change will be a major step forward for economic development opportunities at RYN.
-In addition, the Authority participates in the Federal Contract Tower Program to ensure air traffic control services are available users during limited hours.
-The RYN control tower is operated by Serco under this federal program.

-In August 2020, the Authority's Board of Directors approved a new lease with Velocity Air to relocate their TUS pilot training and FBO operation to RYN.
+The change will be a major step forward for economic development opportunities at RYN, the only airport in Southern Arizona with an air traffic control tower staffed through the Federal Aviation Administration's Contract Tower program. - In August 2020, the Authority's Board of Directors approved a new lease with Velocity Air to relocate their TUS pilot training and FBO operation to RYN.
 The new lease includes expansion of their RYN footprint upon completion of a tenant improvement project to modernize a vacant flight training building, completion of aircraft ramp reconstruction and installation of aircraft shade covers.